GCOM7140/group-project/README.md

 research on platforms such as [Business Source Complete], [Euromonitor], [Factiva], [IBISWorld], and [Statista].
-Then, with a better understanding of the landscape The Juice Laundry operates in, conduct primary research using online sources, such as [Elevate], [Instagram], [Yelp], and personal interviews, which can occur with TJL's and its competitors' employees with their permission so long as you present yourself as a student doing research for a class project rather than as an employee of The Juice Laundry.
+Then, with a better understanding of the landscape The Juice Laundry operates in, conduct primary research using online sources, such as [Elevate], [Instagram], and [Yelp]~~, and personal interviews, which can occur with TJL's and its competitors' customers with their permission so long as you present yourself as a student doing research for a class project rather than as an employee of The Juice Laundry.~~

 These two modes of research will guide you to challenges that TJL is facing (e.g., some consumers perceive that TJL offers low [value][Zeithaml 1988]) as